 Additionally, an attorney faces the ethical task of avoiding conflicts of interest.
 For example, it’s inappropriate for lawyers to represent multiple parties with conflicting interests in the same estate planning instance.

-Finally, attorneys bear the ethical duty of competency, whereby they must display thorough knowledge of the law and its application.
+Finally, attorneys bear the ethical duty of competency, whereby they must display a thorough knowledge of the law and its application.
 This commitment to competence ensures that the attorneys do not mislead their clients and that clients’ needs are appropriately met.

 Advanced Estate Planning Strategies for Attorneys